atolye15/scss-starter/docs/core/colors.md

 ### `$success-color`

-Global success color, this is the value used in the `u-color-success` and `u-background-color-success` utility class.
+Global success color.
+This is the value used in the `u-color-success` and `u-background-color-success` utility class.

 ```scss
 $success-color: #43ac6a;